 This jack (J4) is also used for the optional Telonics Miniature Remote Sensor (TMRS).
 It accepts the $\frac{1}{4}$ " TRS-type plug on the TMRS cable and automatically communicates with the sensor when the user chooses to use the TMRS instead of the foot pedal to control volume.

-When the remote sensor is plugged into J4 it automatically assumes full control of the pedal, replacing the control function of the foot platform.
+When the remote sensor is plugged into J4 it automatically assumes full control of the pedal, replacing the control function of the moveable foot platform (treadle).